mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 The downside of using Lua is that the dissector will be slower than a dissector written in C.

 Before we start writing the dissector, let's go through a crash course on Lua.
-It's not important to know the language in detail, but we have to know the basics.
+It's not important to know the language in detail, but we must know the basics.

 ### Lua crash course